Cervical Facet Joint Pain

-- a disease that destroys the joints eg Rheumatoid arthritis.
+- a disease that destroys the joints, e.g. Rheumatoid arthritis.

 What Causes a Locked Facet Joint?

-Simple movements such as a mild twist, awkward movement or just doing something your body didn’t expect (such as tripping) can lock a facet joint.
+Simple movements such as a mild twist, awkward movement, or just doing something your body didn’t expect (such as tripping) can lock a facet joint.
 In most cases, this is due to your facet joints motion exceeding your muscle control.

 What are the Symptoms of a Locked Facet Joint?

 Pain is one of the first symptoms a patient will notice with a facet joint injury.
 A neck facet joint will cause neck pain and potentially shoulder or upper arm pain.
-A back facet joint injury will cause low back pain and potentially pain referred to your buttock or thigh.

 When a facet joint locks, you may not be able to move in the direction away from where it’s locked.
 For example, if the joint is locked in a flexed forward position, you will probably have difficulty arching backwards.
 The opposite also occurs.
-In acute phases, muscle spasm will attempt to protect the injured facet joint.
+In acute phases, muscle spasms will attempt to protect the injured facet joint.

 How is a Facet Joint Injury Diagnosed?

-Facet Joint Syndrome Treatment
+Cervical Facet Joint Syndrome Treatment

 The treatment for a locked facet joint is relatively simple.
 Your physiotherapist will quickly detect which facet joint is locked.
 Then proceed to unlock it.
 Usually, a locked facet can be unlocked using a painless joint releasing technique.

-The next step is to regain full motion and commence strengthening or other exercises to prevent a future, recurrence.
+The next step is to regain full motion and commence neck strengthening or other exercises to prevent a future, recurrence.
 Everyone is slightly different, so your treatment will vary depending on what deficits your physiotherapist has found during your examination.

 Unstable Facet Joint Treatment

-Unstable or hypermobile facet joints need to be treated entirely differently to a locked facet joint.
+Unstable or hypermobile facet joints need to be treated entirely differently from a locked facet joint.
 The fact that the joint already moves excessively would suggest that further joint loosening is unlikely to assist a hypermobile facet joint.

 Please check with your physiotherapist or doctor for their professional opinion.